Per diem is a Latin phrase that means "for each day." Per means "for each" and diem means "day" in Latin.

-Your per diem employees are also entitled to minimum wage, overtime pay, and any benefits other employees on your payroll enjoy.
+Your per diem employees are also entitled to minimum wage and overtime pay.

 Alternatively, independent contractors are not employees.
-They receive 1099 NEC income, which is the IRS document that accounts for non-employee compensation.
+They receive Form 1099-NEC, which is the IRS document that accounts for non-employee compensation.

 Unlike your employees, you do not pay FICA taxes on the compensation that you pay out to contractors.
 Additionally, contractors are not entitled to the same worker benefits and protections as your employees.